π JUNE 11, 2026 Β· π AWS Experience Floor28, Tel Aviv

 Coding agents are shipping production code faster than you can read it.
 Somebody still has to run it at 2 AM.
 This talk is for the people on that pager - three forces making production harder, and the concrete shifts (observability, SLOs, policy-as-code, AI investigation reports) that define the next decade of the SRE role.

-DoIT: Leaner K8s with PSI metrics</br></br>PSI metrics have graduated to beta in K8s v1.34.
+PSI metrics have graduated to beta in K8s v1.34.
 It may be a small feature but it can matter a lot for your application performance and efficiency.
 Let's understand how they can make your clusters and autoscaling leaner.

-Itay Shakury, CNCF Ambassador, Trivy Core Maintainer, Engineering Leader
+Itay Shakury, OSS Maintainer, Engineering Leader

 Bar Kaduri, Principal Researcher, Capsule Security